Tech N9ne

-Aaron Dontez Yates (born November 8, 1971), better known by his stage name Tech N9ne (pronounced "tech nine"), is an American rapper.
+Aaron Dontez Yates (born November 8, 1971), better known by his stage name Tech N9ne (pronounced "tech nine"), is an American rapper and singer.
 In 1999, he and business partner Travis O'Guin founded the record label Strange Music.
-He has sold over two million albums and has had his music featured in film, television, and video games.
+He has sold over two million albums and his music has been featured in film, television, and interactive media.
 In 2009, he won the Left Field Woodie award at the mtvU Woodie Awards.

 His stage name originated from the TEC-9 semi-automatic handgun, a name given to him by rapper Black Walt due to his fast-rhyming chopper style.
 Yates later applied a deeper meaning to the name, stating that it stands for the complete technique of rhyme, with "tech" meaning technique and "nine" representing the number of completion.
-Despite minimal mainstream success himself, he has featured many mainstream artists on his albums including E-40, Ice Cube, Three 6 Mafia, B.o.B., Twista, Busta Rhymes, Kendrick Lamar, Lil Wayne, T-Pain, Snoop Dogg, The Game, Wiz Khalifa, CeeLo Green, T.I., 2 Chainz, Corey Taylor of Slipknot, Eminem, Logic, and Boyz II Men.

 Early life

 Yates was born and raised in Kansas City, Missouri.
 He began rapping at a very early age, and would rap the letters of his name in order to remember how to spell it.
 His father Carlton Cook was estranged from the family and his mother suffered from epilepsy and lupus when he was a child, which emotionally affected him and inspired him to "search for God".
 He would explore abandoned buildings with his best friend, hoping to catch a ghost on film.
 He attended Southwest High School in Kansas City.